Maintaining a Healthy Heart During a Pandemic

 - Keep your appointments.
 Don’t delay any important appointments with your physicians, such as cardiac check-ups or lab work.
 Mask up, wash or sanitize hands frequently and complete these visits as needed.
 Be sure to follow your physician’s recommendations for treatment afterward.

 If you or your loved one needs additional support managing health in the home, Elara Caring can help.
-Visit our locations page to find the branch nearest you or email email@example.com for more information.
+Visit our home care locations page to find the branch nearest you and learn more about the right home care services for them.
+Contact us or email email@example.com for more information.